Rishabhagrawal52/100-Days-of-ML-Code-Challenge/README.md

     Relearnt about the r-squared error concept for evaluating the performance of regression algorithms Learnt about the Logistic regressions once again started implementing Logistic regression using sklearn

+   Day 14(15-Sep-2018):

+    Relearnt about the support vector machines and learnt about the K nearest neighbours